-David has led backcountry trips in Denali National Park, learned from students in Kentucky, and gained great insights while hitchhiking home from work in Yosemite National Park.
-He has experience as a naturalist in many of the Lower 48 states and Baja, California, and has also worked as a divemaster in Australia, Costa Rica and India.
-He has assisted with the establishment of a marine protected area off the coast of Madagascar and researched and formally studied birds in Canada and South America.
-David's understanding of, love for and enthusiasm about the natural world continues to grow.
+David's work has taken him around the world, leading backcountry trips in Denali National Park, learning from students in Kentucky, and gaining great insights while hitchhiking home from Yosemite National Park.
+He has experience as a naturalist in many of the Lower 48 states and Baja, California, and he has also been a divemaster in Australia, Costa Rica and India.
+He has assisted with the establishment of a marine protected area off the coast of Madagascar and has researched and formally studied birds in Canada and South America.
+David's understanding of, love for, and enthusiasm about the natural world continues to grow.

-David received his Photo Instructor certification from a multi-day training workshop developed and taught by National Geographic and Lindblad Expeditions photographers.
-The workshop helped him develop additional insights and skills necessary to gain a more comprehensive understanding of his camera equipment and photography composition—all to help you better capture the moments at the heart of your nature expedition.
+David received his Photo Instructor certification through a multi-day training workshop developed and taught by National Geographic and Lindblad Expeditions photographers.
+The intensive workshop gave him additional insights and skills necessary to gain more comprehensive expertise with his camera equipment and photography composition—all to help his guests better capture the definitive moments of their nature expeditions.

-David has a keen interest in travel and plans trips to visit as many habitats as possible to maximize his opportunity to experience the greatest bird diversity in each region.
+In addition to his guiding pursuits, David has a keen personal interest in travel.
 He has trekked through the Himalayas in Nepal, looked into the eyes of masked boobies in the Galapagos, sought nudibranchs on the Great Barrier Reef, and walked the Ghats along the Ganges River in India.
+He plans to visit as many different habitats as possible, to maximize his opportunity to experience the greatest bird diversity in each region.

 Upcoming Adventures with David: